Skip Navigation

 4.2 Alberta’s Power Pool

 Alberta’s Power Pool is an independent, central, open-access pool that functions as a spot market, matching demand for power with the lowest-cost supply to establish an hourly pool price.
 The Power Pool is governed by competitive market forces of supply and demand where electricity is purchased and sold on a “real time” basis as it is produced and consumed.
 The AESO manages power settlements under the Power Pool.
 The AESO accepts offers to sell power from generators and bids from various sources of “load” (purchasers of power) through an online trading platform.
-In 2022, Alberta’s wholesale electricity market was comprised of 250 participants and approximately C$19.9-billion in energy transactions.
+In 2023, Alberta’s wholesale electricity market was comprised of 276 participants and approximately C$15.8-billion in energy transactions.

 4.2.1 Setting the Power Pool price

 Based on these offer prices from power suppliers, the AESO generates a “merit order” that sorts the offers from the lowest price to the highest price for every hour of the day.
 AESO then dispatches the lowest price offers at the bottom of the merit order, moving incrementally up through the merit order until all demand for power has been supplied for that hour.
 The hourly pool price, which is paid for all MWs sold in that hour, is set by the last offer accepted in the merit order.
+The REM may shorten the interval over which the pool price is calculated.

-Imports and certain forms of non-dispatchable generation must offer their power generation to the Power Pool as a “zero-price” offer, meaning their power generation is offered on a “price-taker” basis.
+Currently, imports and certain forms of non-dispatchable generation must offer their power generation to the Power Pool as a “zero-price” offer, meaning their power generation is offered on a “price-taker” basis.
 These zero-price offers will be first in the merit order, and these suppliers will receive the pool price otherwise established by fixed-price offers.
 “Price-takers” do not have any effect on determining the hourly pool price and must “take the price” set by the Power Pool.

 Suppliers of dispatchable generation may also choose to be price-takers if they want to ensure that their generation is dispatched.
-For example, suppliers of low-cost baseload generation (e.g., coal and cogeneration) typically offer a portion of their generation capacity at the zero-price to guarantee that its generation is accepted into the Power Pool.
+For example, suppliers of low-cost baseload generation (e.g., cogeneration) typically offer a portion of their generation capacity at the zero-price to guarantee that its generation is accepted into the Power Pool.
 It is quite costly and burdensome to shut-in baseload generation, and facility owners generally seek to avoid the situation where the baseload generation capacity is not dispatched due to the offer price being higher than the settled pool price.

 4.2.2 Offering and selling electricity into the Power Pool